-Where’s the Poop?
-How to Prevent and Relieve Baby Constipation
+How to Identify and Relieve Baby Constipation

-It turns out that there’s a pretty wide range of what’s normal when it comes to how often baby poops.
+There’s a pretty wide range of what’s normal when it comes to how often baby poops.
 Children up to 4 years of age have to fulfill two or more of the following criteria for at least one month to be diagnosed as constipated, says Santo Domingo:

 - Two or less bowel movements per week